Cost Calculation Module

 Subsidy Management

-Handles time-varying subsidies for CAPEX, OPEX, and cost of debt.
+Handles time-varying subsidies for CAPEX, OPEX, cost of debt, and energy carriers.
 Subsidies are automatically filtered by year and applied to reduce costs.
-Bounds checking prevents costs from going negative or below floors (CAPEX/OPEX ≥ 0, Cost_of_Debt ≥ Risk_Free_Rate).
+Bounds checking prevents costs from going negative or below floors (CAPEX/OPEX/Energy ≥ 0, Cost_of_Debt ≥ Risk_Free_Rate).

 1. CAPEX subsidies: Reduce upfront investment costs